Cabecera_GeoIntern

 Contribution to VolcanoStories

 As a Geoscience education and sustainable tourism company based in the Canary Islands, with a special interest in responsible science communication, we are in a unique position to document and analyse volcanic activity, readiness, reconstruction, and sustainable tourism practices.
 The VolcanoStories project by GeoTenerife is a multi-media project which aims to increase the awareness and understanding of volcanic preparedness, sustainable tourism, and geological research.
-To fulfil these aims we work with leading local, regional, and national institutions via our unique training programme GeoIntern to create interactive and interesting new ways to share science with communities.
+To fulfil these aims, we work with leading local, regional, and national institutions via our unique training programme GeoIntern to create interactive and interesting new ways to share science with communities.
 You will be credited on our website for your contribution to the projects.

 Science Communication

-The training will appeal to those considering a career communicating about science and the environment as well as those for whom communication may be part of their role, such as researchers.
+The training will appeal to those considering a career communicating about science and the environment, as well as those for whom communication may be part of their role, such as researchers.
+There will also be guided sessions of practical work overseen by our associated local experts in Tenerife.
+Students will receive feedback and start developing their portfolios.

 The key skills students will learn are: